Unlocking PSP Treatment Potential

 This project aims to:

-- Use this new knowledge to uncover new drug targets and biomarkers.
+• Use this knowledge to uncover new drug targets and biomarkers that support diagnosis and treatment efforts.

 Project Outcomes